ppokrovskii/Fab_Expense_Analyzer/readme.md

 # Fab Expense Analyzer

-This is a simple expense analyzer for First Abu Dhabi Banks statements.
+This is a simple expense analyzer for First Abu Dhabi Bank statements.

 1. Download your transactions history
 2. Define your mapping of merchant names to categories